oxwhirl/pymarl/README.md

 cd docker
 bash build.sh
 ```
-Set up StarCraft I
-> bash install_sc1.sh

-This will download the necessary sc1 files from [this](https://github.com/oxwhirl/starcraft_ubuntu/) repo into the 3rdparty folder.

-Set up StarCraft II.
+Set up StarCraft II and SMAC.
 > bash install_sc2.sh

-This will download SC2 into the 3rd party folder and copy the maps necessary to run over.
+This will download SC2 into the 3rdparty folder and copy the maps necessary to run over.

 The requirements.txt file can be used to install the necessary packages into a virtual environment (not recomended).

 ## Run an experiment

-> python3 src/main.py --config=qmix --env-config=sc2 with env_args.map_name=2s_3z
+> python3 src/main.py --config=qmix_smac --env-config=sc2 with env_args.map_name=2s_3z

 The config files act as defaults for an algorithm or environment.